 The Tech Necessities for the Job

-With the popularity of home-based online jobs, more and more are wanting to transition from the corporate world or regular 8am to 5pm work schedule into the comfort-of-home employment.
-However, I would want those who would try venturing in that they should at least have the following for an easy and sure win-win situation following the jump back home.
+With the popularity of home-based online jobs, more and more are wanting to transition from the corporate world or regular 8 am to 5 pm work schedule into the comfort-of-home employment.
+However, I would want those who would try venturing in they should at least have the following for an easy and sure win-win situation following the jump back home.

-Third, get a good telecom provider both for your smart phone and at your place.
-A steady stream of sure and reliable Internet provider is the lifeblood of the online industry.
-No connection means no opportunity to make money so be sure to invest on this.
-I have an unlimited Globe Internet plan in my smart phone which allows me to connect my Acer tablet/netbook whenever necessary.
+Third, get a good telecom provider both for your smartphone and at your place.
+A steady stream of a sure and reliable Internet provider is the lifeblood of the online industry.
+No connection means no opportunity to make money so be sure to invest in this.
+I have an unlimited Globe Internet plan on my smartphone which allows me to connect my Acer tablet/netbook whenever necessary.
 I pay a monthly fee of only Php 1,500 or $30 and I can use it to tether.

-Lastly, make sure that your data are constantly saved by you having multiple back up system of your files.
+Lastly, make sure that your data are constantly saved by you having multiple backup systems of your files.
 I use Google Docs for all of my communications and submissions.
-I also have a large 128gb Samsung micro memory card in my smart phone as another back up in my important files should my Acer tablet/netbook gets compromised or malfunctions.
+I also have a large 128GB Samsung micro memory card in my smartphone as another backup for my important files should my Acer tablet/netbook gets compromised or malfunction.

 All of these can definitely help you in your effort to find the best online job.
 Remember that you cannot engage in the work you desire unless you already have the necessary tech for it.

-Hope these will help you and good luck!
+Hope this will help you and good luck!